driverog/tg-manga-bot/README.md

 `API_HASH` - Get this value from https://my.telegram.org/apps

-`CHANNEL` - Channel that users must be subscribed in order to use the bot, Channel username wihtout t.me/   Example mangasupdates
+`CHANNEL` - [Optional] Create a new channel (private/public), post anything in the channel, forward the post to @message_ids_bot, now copy and paste chat_forward in this field.

-`DATABASE_URL_PRIMARY` - Will be used as database url.
+`DATABASE_URL_PRIMARY` - [Optional] Will be used as database url.
 If not given heroku database will be used instead.
 Get this value from https://elephantsql.com/

 ## Deploy